sumgup/MySecondLife/_posts/2019-11-11-GoalBasedMonthPlanning.md

 2. Blogging - I have listed down blog posts that must be written this month.
 3. Body Goals- Yet to come up with a definition for that.

-My learning and blogging are sometimes parallel and sometimes not.
+My learning and blogging sometimes happen together and sometime not.
 Giving attention to the body is like connecting to the driving force of your life so it comes in equal priority.

-For this month I have simplified it a lot, and my mind is in ease.
+For this month I have simplified it a lot lets see if making it simple can do wonders.